 But what would be left if I peeled kindness away from action?

 The Dalai Lama famously said, “My religion is simple.
 My religion is kindness.”
 If kindness is so radical that it can define someone’s entire spirituality, then it has to be more than a good deed.

 My partner recently went through a bout of severe anxiety.
 She was battling demons I couldn’t see.
 Wanting to fix her pain, I tried to become a rock she could lean on continuously, without hesitation and without limits.
 As I started to burn out, I slowly realized that the support I was offering my partner didn’t include kindness toward myself.

 After that, my partner and I promised to proceed with a sincere willingness to protect and not cause harm to each other and ourselves.
 This was the definition of kindness I had been searching for.

-This holiday season, I hope we have the strength and the courage to be kind.
+This upcoming holiday season, I hope we have the strength and the courage to be kind.
 Whether we’re helping someone carry groceries to their car, holding someone’s hand as they battle demons we cannot see, or taking a moment for ourselves, it helps to remember that we’re all on this spinning globe together.

 —Haleigh Atwood, editorial assistant Lion’s Roar magazine